The West Comes Alive at The James Museum

 Special Exhibits & Art-Related Programs

-From August 24, 2024, through January 19, 2025, Icons & Symbols of the Borderland: Art from the US-Mexico Crossroads will showcase more than 90 artworks in a variety of mediums from members of the El Paso–based Juntos Art Association, and explores the region’s animal and plant ecosystems, food and religious culture and history.
+Through January 19, 2025, Icons & Symbols of the Borderland: Art from the US-Mexico Crossroads will showcase more than 90 artworks in a variety of mediums from members of the El Paso–based Juntos Art Association, and explores the region’s animal and plant ecosystems, food and religious culture and history.

 On view in the museum’s cafe area is Black Is Beautiful, digital artwork by artist Nick Davis that portrays his love for his culture.
 In addition, The James Museum hosts frequent art-related programs that are open to the public.
 Spend time at the museum enjoying author talks, listening to live music accompanied by happy hour or catching a film and subsequent discussions.
 Youth and family programs include story time, kid-friendly tours and art-making workshops.